express-in-code-game/excode-design/zz-materials/docs/design/design.md

 - so scenario rqeuires that process, creates its channels and own channels and passes as args to the process, which uses mixing, pausing and resuming on channels, and scneario-api also knows about requests and time, and can timeout (interval) before putting to the scenario game channel
 - so scenario game process always expects next op instantly, while scenario-api process does intervals and timing
 - scneario-api process takes options map, with durations, time-per-step etc.
-- scenario-api - obviously - establishes connection to the app</s>
+- scenario-api - obviously - establishes connection to the app
 - wrong
   - if sceanrio-api program needs to tell sceanrio process "generate data", which process does that?
   - scenario is a program that implements interface and should have craete game loops on its own